MahmoudsMohammed/Crypto/README.md

 - See all the cryptocurrencies in the table and make operations on them like sorting, pagination, and filtering.
 - See the cryptocurrency details information by clicking on its row in the table.
 - See the dynamic chart which represents the cryptocurrency price change through different times (24h,30 days,90 days, and 1 year).
+- Change the App Currency to change all the results and chart values.

 ## Project Details